jcmdsbr/node-ts-basic-concepts/README.md

-# The Node basic concepts in typescript using mongodb :sunglasses:
+# The Node basic concepts in ts using mongodb :sunglasses:
  - Learning basic concepts in typescript to create a rest api in node

 ## Give a Star! :star: